richcreations/Ghettotator/README.md

 ## Easycomm Commands
 The easycomm lib is used to interface with the computer rotator control software via UART.
 It allows software like Gpredict to control the rotator.
 It can also be used to test and troubleshoot rotator hardware by sending commands from a terminal.
 Here is the list of valid terminal commands that easycomm can respond to (* currently not all commands are implemented):

-* AZ, Azimuth, number - 1 decimal place [deg]
+* AZ, Move azimuth to (degrees 1 decimal place)
-* EL, Elevation, number - 1 decimal place [deg]
+* EL, Move elevation to (degrees 1 decimal place)
-* SA, Stop azimuth moving
+* SA, Stop azimuth movement
-* SE, Stop elevation moving
+* SE, Stop elevation movement
-* RESET, Move to home position
+* RESET, Initiate homing subroutine
 * PARK, Move to park position
-* IP, Read an input, number
+* IP, Read an input
     * Temperature = 0
     * SW1 = 1
     * SW2 = 2